-It’s simple, why wouldn’t you spend a couple days on the river while making yourself the best paddling partner you can be?
+It’s simple.
+Why wouldn’t you spend a couple days on the river to take a River Rescue Course while making yourself the best paddling partner you can be?

 To me, it’s like the case of a forgotten throw bag: if I’m meeting you to go paddling and you forget your throw bag, guess what?
 You’re taking mine.
 Because you don’t carry a throw bag for your own benefit; you carry a throw bag for the safety of your friends and crew.
-You don’t take rescue courses solely for your own benefit either.
-If you paddle any level of whitewater more than once a year, you should have river rescue training.
+You don’t take river rescue courses solely for your own benefit either.
+No matter what level of whitewater you paddle, from flat water to Class IV, you should have river rescue training.

 River Rescue Courses are Fun & Challenging